Pulover/PuloversMacroCreator/Documentation/Playback.md

 ## Context Sensitive Hotkeys

-Makes all Hotkeys context-sensitive.
+Global option will makes all Hotkeys context-sensitive.
+It can also be set individually for each macro in the *Edit Macros* window.

 Such hotkeys will only work depending on the type of window that is active or exists, or if an [expression](Variables.html#expressions) is evaluated to true.

 Select the type of condition and enter the identification of the window, or use the "Get Window" button to retrieve it.